CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 ##  2.2.
 In machine B. (Notes: If we have C machine, we need also run "cloudcore" in machine B.)
 ### 2.2.1 Run edgecore in machine B (Step 2)
+- following command line only run one time.
 ```
 chmod 777 /root/go/src/github.com/kubeedge/_output/local/bin/kubectl/vanilla/kubectl
 ```